Proven Family Law Mediators in Clarksville

 When Should I Start Mediation?

 You should start mediation as soon as you and your spouse can mutually agree to attempt to resolve your issues collaboratively outside of the formal litigation process.
 It is essential to fully explore the option of mediation prior to the litigation process.
-For the litigation process generally creates hostility between the spouses and causes the attorneys to initiate the costly discovery stage of litigation.
+For the litigation process generally creates hostility between the spouses and causes the attorneys to initiate the costly discovery stage of the litigation.
 Taking advantage of this amicable relationship while it lasts increases your chances of mediation achieving its ultimate goal: a mutually agreed-upon settlement without the cost, stress, and time of going to trial.

 Is Mediation Always Effective?